 The woman came in with a shoebox of money.
-One-dollar and five-dollar bills the she squirreled away from the household budget.
+One dollar and five-dollar bills that she squirreled away from the household budget.
 A year earlier, another doctor told her she had a suspicious mammogram.
 Would this be enough for a follow-up exam?

 After a year of worrying and wondering about money and her health, she had finally come to the right place.
-The Laura Dreier Breast Center at Banner Good Samaritan Medical Center provides women with little money or health insurance free diagnoses and treatments for breast cancer.
+The Laura Dreier Breast Center at Banner - University Medical Center Phoenix provides women with little money or health insurance free diagnoses and treatments for breast cancer.

-- Last year, more than 200 women received free mammograms at the Laura Dreier Breast Center.
+- Each year, about 200 women receive free mammograms at the Laura Dreier Breast Center.

 - Mammograms are the best screening tool against breast cancer.
 They can find cancers at an early stage when they are the most responsive to treatment.